What is Quinine used for?

 Quinine is an oral medication used to treat malaria.
 It is in a class of medications called antimalarials.
 It works by killing the parasites that cause malaria.
+This medicine may also be used to treat other conditions as determined by your doctor.

 The dosage of Quinine prescribed to each patient will vary.
 Always follow your physician’s instructions and/or the directions on the prescription drug label.